wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/3-collaboration.md

 -   **Home Health**: Streamline home care with resource management and route optimization tools.

--   **Care Team Member**: Access through the Feld Service mobile app to support home care visits and update the specifics of visit on a mobile device.
+-   **Care Team Member**: Access through the Field Service mobile app to support home care visits and update the specifics of visit on a mobile device.

 -   **Virtual Visits**: Enable a full-virtual experience by connecting patients and providers through Microsoft Teams to support remote scheduling, consultations, and more.